Glue ear, grommets, and adenoids

 Information for parents from the Ear Nose and Throat (ENT) Department

-Your child has been diagnosed as having a problem with fluid or mucus build-up behind their ear drum; this is often called “glue ear”.
-This leaflet explains possible treatments that may be offered if your child’s condition continues.
+Your child has been diagnosed as having a problem with fluid or mucus build-up behind their ear drum.
+This condition is often called “glue ear”.
+This leaflet explains the following.

 How does a normal ear and hearing work?